 Her story spread online, and although many people were supportive, others denounced her, saying she was “against religion, against [Afghan] culture”.
 Her western-sounding name did nothing to help her case.

-Although death might bring dignity for her, Ms Bayat came to the chilling realisation that it would mean continuous persecution for her family as long as the Taliban were in power.
+While death might bring dignity for her, Ms Bayat came to the chilling realisation that her family would be persecuted as long as the Taliban were in power.

 And so they decided to run.

 'They're going to kill her'

 Thousands of kilometres away, Daniel Druhora, a filmmaker and lecturer in humanitarian innovation at the University of Southern California, was working as part of Digital Dunkirk – an informal global network helping to ferry at-risk Afghans out of the country.

 His family history inspired him to join the network, as his father, a pastor and member of a persecuted Christian minority, was able to resettle in the US from post-communist Romania with the help of a Canadian professor.